Borrow D&D Campaign Tips from Stonemaier Board Games

 What he means here is that the cards that provide capabilities in a board game should be useful all thru the game and not just at the beginning or end.
 This translates mostly to magic items in D&D.

 As others have observed, there ways to make enchanted weapons in particular grow with the character.
-I’ve written about how legendary weapons can reveal their capabilities only after a few adventures or deeper attunement or when some deed is accomplished.
+I’ve written about how legendary weapons can reveal greater capabilities only after a few adventures or deeper attunement.
+Or they can be sacrificed or donated for a vision of where to get a better weapon.

 6. Connect Mechanisms & Theme